King Street regeneration project planning application

 - Eco-friendly buildings to minimise our carbon footprint and cut fuel bills.

-The new civic campus will allow the council to cut building maintenance and rental costs.
-And by opening the Town Hall to the public, local start-up businesses and partner agencies, it will support H&F’s mission to modernise the council’s culture and deliver the best public services.
+Opening up the Town Hall to the public, local start-up businesses and partner agencies will support H&F’s mission to modernise the council’s culture and deliver the best public services.
+And the new civic campus will allow the council to cut building maintenance and rental costs.

-The scheme has benefited from the experience and wisdom of three resident volunteers who worked (without pay) as our Independent Town Hall Commissioners.
+The scheme has benefited from the experience and wisdom of the borough’s Independent Disabled Residents Team who have worked with us to design a fully accessible building, as well as resident volunteers who worked (without pay) as our Independent Town Hall Commissioners.

 They’ve worked tirelessly with our architects Rogers Stirk Harbour + Partners and the developer A2Dominion to help deliver a scheme that will benefit the borough for decades and significantly improve Hammersmith.

 Richard Winterton, chair of the Hammersmith Town Hall Commission, said: “We acted as a wholly independent, voluntary group to inject a citizen’s perspective on the developing design of the scheme.
 We firmly support the application, in particular the transformation of the original town hall building and the new town square, the number of affordable homes, and the new four-screen cinema.”